SharedCode/sop/README.md

 	Initialize(cassConfig, redisConfig)
 }
 ```
-Above illustrates sample configuration for Cassandra & Redis bits, and how to initialize (via in_red_ck.Initialize(..) function) the "system".
+Above illustrates sample configuration for Cassandra & Redis bits, and how to initialize (via in_red_cfs.Initialize(..) function) the "system".
 You specify that and call Initialize one time(e.g. in init() like as shown) in your app or microservice and that is it.

 ## Transaction Batching
 You read that right, in SOP, all your actions within a transaction becomes the batch that gets submitted to the backend.
 Thus, you can just focus on your data mining and/or application logic and let the SOP transaction to take care of submitting all your changes for commit.
 Even items you've fetched are checked for consistency during commit.
 And yes, there is a "reader" transaction where you just do fetches or item reads, then on commit, SOP will ensure the items you read did not change while in the middle or up to the time you submitted or committed the transaction.